-- A. Draft variation to the Australia New Zealand Food Standards Code - B. Draft Explanatory Statement
+- A. Approved draft variation to the Australia New Zealand Food Standards Code - B. Explanatory Statement

-Attachment A - Draft variation to the Australia New Zealand Food Standards Code
+Attachment A - Approved draft variation to the Australia New Zealand Food Standards Code

 Food Standards (Application A1142 - Addition of Prescribed Method of Analysis for Resistant Starch) Variation